DEPRECIATED:

 2. More creativity — By narrowing the possibilities you allow for the quicker production of work and encourage developers to make creative combinations with the available options.
 With no limits, there are unlimited possibilities, similar to the effect a blank paper can have.

-3. Better consistency — If engineers can "do anything", they definitely use their creative freedom to work against your design system.
+3. Better consistency — If engineers can do anything, they definitely use their creative freedom to work against your design system.
 But when they can only use the stuff available you'll ensure the design goes as planned.

 4. Long-lasting products — Simple things last longer.
 The design decisions you make early on have long-lasting implications.
 Keep your design system simple and you are rewarded with great design and easily maintainable CSS code that lasts for future generations.